chuckha/N-back/README.md

 * There should also be sound in this game!
 I need sound clips of the English alphabet.
 I also see an opportunity to make this game international!
+* The design is pretty terrible.
+If you want to design something, I'd be happy to put it up!
+* Feedback about the game play.